erfangc/goals-based-wealth-engine/README.md

  - The convex optimization step can also incorporate other constraints the client might have such as tax loss constraints or concentration constraints

+**Support multiple portfolios**

+The convex optimization process must support the ability to re-balance multiple portfolios that may or may not be able to transfer between each other.
+In addition, ideally we should consider different white list per account though this is aspirational

+Why: 401K, IRA and Roth IRA assets cannot be withdrawn and transferred.
+However, they form an integral part of the overall goals based investment process

 # Other analysis